RazCiuca/MAIS_project_2024_nn_loss_landscape/README.md

 Notice the log scale on the y axis, and the fact that each new minimum level is exactly an order of magnitude below the previous one, exactly as predicted by the theory.

-As an aside, we can derive (with just slightly more effort) an analogous equation for the case of SGD-with-momentum, where $\gamma$ is the momentum term.
+As an aside, we can derive (with just slightly more effort, see the [appendix](#sgd-mom-derivation)) an analogous equation for the case of SGD-with-momentum, where $\gamma$ is the momentum term.
 For this we obtain the following expected loss at equilibrium:

 $$ E\[\lambda x^2\] = \frac{\alpha\lambda^2\sigma^2}{1-\gamma^2 - \alpha\lambda} $$